Hansel & Gretel: Witch Hunters (soundtrack): Background

 Örvarsson had previously scored Season of the Witch so initially he was "a bit apprehensive" to work on another witchcraft film but was "too fond of the story to say no and found Tommy Wirkola's take on the subject matter to be very refreshing."
 He felt the similarities of the scores would be what all fantasy scores would have in common, which is "to create a specific 'world' with the music, which helps greatly with getting the audience to suspend belief". Örvarsson found it easier to collaborate with Wirkola due to their shared Nordic heritage and said that their discussions about the music for the film "might have had some of the most cold and dark humor of any Hollywood music meetings."

-The biggest challenge, according to Örvarsson was to, fullfill Wirkola's vision to make the score "extremely modern", but at the same time to retain the "fairy tale magic".
+The biggest challenge, according to Örvarsson was to fulfill Wirkola's vision to make the score "extremely modern", but at the same time to retain the "fairy tale magic".
 Throughout the score, Örvarsson wanted to make the audience invested in Hansel and Gretel's relationship as siblings.
 He also created a theme for their mother called "White Magic", and a "brash score" to celebrate their victories as witch hunters.
-He also created a theme for Muriel—the antagonist, which was a "chromatic chord progression that’s interspersed through the score"; there is also a score for the good-kind witches, who practice "white magic".
+He also created a theme for Muriel—the antagonist, which was a "chromatic chord progression that's interspersed through the score"; there is also a score for the good-kind witches, who practice "white magic".
 For the large action set pieces, he used a rock-and-roll type music not assigned for the witches.
 He initially wrote the main title lastly, as to gather elements into the score before uniting the theme.
 For Edward the troll, he used a "Nordic lullaby" as he was a naive character, and for the evil sheriff, he used an industrial theme.
 Then, he also wrote few small motifs that enhance the story.

 The score is blended with both historic instruments, such as harpsichord, contrabass flute and modern instruments such as electric guitar and electronic percussion.
 For the orchestral music, he used more bass instruments, to create a "modern sounding score that was almost rooted in the classical way", which he described it as a Baroque n'Roll musical style.
 For the "Black metal" sequence, he used heavy metal guitars, as he was familiar with the sequence throughout his research.
 He added that "there are some indirect musical influences there, but it certainly was not a focal point".
 The song "Bundy" by Norwegian rock band Animal Alpha is used during the film's end credits, but is not included on the film's soundtrack.